danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 Care Advisor is a suite of "moonshot" AI offerings where each explores one division of medical imaging.
 This is my part in one of those moonshots.

-Notable is that this project is a less traditional example of my work as a product designer because the final solution has no real interface.
+Note that this project is a less traditional example of my work as a product designer because the final solution has no interface.
 Instead, I helped design and build the most ambitious AI service within the IBM Watson Health portfolio.
 However, if you're really looking for a more interaction design example, see <a href="../work/ibm-clinical-review.html">IBM Watson Clinical Review</a>.

 ## My Role